rlfbckr/simple-node/README.md

 ### Preparing the new firmware

 First test the new firmware on one of the nodes (use the normal update procedure via USB).
-Make sure it works to avoid flashing a buggy formware to all of your nodes.
+Make sure it works to avoid flashing a buggy firmeware to all of your nodes (you might brick them for instance if the update function becomes corrupted).
 If you firmware works you can do a bulk update over the air for multible nodes at the same time.
 Make sure to give it a proper incremental version number.

 for example: `FW_VERSION=0.50`